-The curriculum of a department may change in the time that you are enrolled at Adrian College due to a number of reasons.
+The curriculum of a department may change during the time that a student is enrolled at Adrian College due to a number of reasons.
 Once the curricular changes are approved by the faculty, the department must work with the Registrar and students in the program to allow substitutions to courses that may not otherwise be taught.

-• Departmental Permission
+Departmental Permission